ericniebler/stl2/ext/constexpr/P0XXX.md

 Since an iterator that cannot be assigned is of extremely limited utility, we do not propose to apply `constexpr` to all member functions of `common_iterator` at this time; we propose only that the constructors of `common_iterator` be `constexpr`.

+## Implementation Experience

+All of the suggested changes have been implemented in CMCSTL2 (https://github.com/caseycarter/cmcstl2) as a sanity check.

 # Proposed Resolution

 Change the synopsis of header `<experimental/ranges/utility>` in [utility]/2 as follows: